jbossdemocentral/bpms-governance-demo/README.md

 See the tagged releases for the following versions of the product:

-- v1.1 - moved to JBoss Demo Central.
+- v1.2 - moved to JBoss Demo Central and updated windows init.bat support.

 - v1.1 - JBoss BPM Suite 6.0.3 installer, S-RAMP 6.0.0 and rewards demo installed.